rust-lang/rust/text/0000-box-and-in-for-stdlib.md

   nightly release channel, which will not have the same stability restrictions.

+* The currently-implemented desugaring does not infer that in an expression like `box <expr> as Box<Trait>`, the use of `box <expr>` should evaluate to some `Box<_>`.
+This may be due to a weakness in the current desugaring, though pnkfelix suspects that it is probably due to a weakness in compiler itself.

 # Alternatives

 * We could keep the `box (<place-expr>) <expr>` syntax.
 It is hard